 Feline Hyperesthesia Syndrome (FHS).

 Cats that suffer from FHS may seem paranoid and seem overly skittish.
-The good news is that with proper medical care, this condition is effectively treated with medication.
-Once diagnosed, veterinarians can prescribe medication to help stabilize a cat’s mood and manage seizures.
+The good news is that the appropriate treatment for PHS is with medication.
+Once diagnosed, veterinarians can prescribe the best medication to help stabilize mood and manage seizures.

 Felines of any breed can be born with a range of physical disabilities or develop them over time.
 This can also cause them to be considered special needs cats.
 Some congenital defects like cleft palates are relatively rare.
 This condition is more likely to affect purebred Siamese kittens more often than any other cats.
-Cats born with this condition will need surgery to correct it and, in many cases, may not survive.
+Appropriate treatment for cleft palate condition may include surgery to correct it.
+In many cases, kitties with cleft palate may not survive.